 Legend has it that there are several ghostly spirits lurking in the historic Omni Bedford Springs.
 Many travelers to the resort claim ghostly encounters with spirits of past soldiers and small children who often creep into pictures.
 Some of the resort’s staff assert that there is also a ghost who sits in one of the cubicles in the reservations office that types heavily on one of the computer’s keyboards.
 Much of the paranormal activity may be attributed to the resort’s rich history.
 Built in 1796, the resort has played host to several U.S. Presidents and dignitaries and the resort’s former grounds were sacred healing grounds of Iroquois and Shawnee tribes.
-Here are 10 real-life haunted houses you need to see.

 The Kennebunk Inn, Kennebunkport, Maine

 Known to many for its incredible food (their owners also happen to be celebrity chefs), there’s also a serious haunting story behind the homey Kennebunk Inn.
 Built in 1799 as a private residence, it went on to become a tavern and then a hotel.
 Rumor has it that Silas Perkins, a clerk at the inn who passed away in the mid-twentieth century, continues to inhabit his former place of employment, his presence visible occasionally by flying or falling wine glasses and other objects.
 These are 8 of the haunted places you can rent on Airbnb.

 Omni Mount Washington Resort, Bretton Woods, New Hampshire